Your apprenticeship or traineeship is complete when:

 - your registered training organisation has entered the information received from your employer into the apprenticeship database.

 Recognising a completed apprenticeship

 If you are an apprentice, we'll send you and your employer written confirmation when your apprenticeship is complete.

 Keep this letter as your formal evidence of completion.

 You can also apply for a free trade paper, which is a certificate issued by the Victorian Government to commemorate completing your apprenticeship.
 For more information, see:

-If you fully or partly completed an apprenticeship that you started before 1995, we can provide you with a replacement certificate.
+If you fully or partly completed an apprenticeship that you started before 1995, we can provide you with a replacement certificate or extract.
 For more information, see:

-To be fully qualified in some trades, you need to be registered.
-If you’ve completed an apprenticeship as an electrician or electrical mechanic, see:
+To practice in some trades, you need to be registered.
+For information about licences and registration in electrical trades, see:

 Recognising a completed traineeship